saini31/url-shortener/README.md

     php artisan key:generate
     ```

-3. Configure the database settings in your `.env` file.
+3. Configure the database settings and smtp credentials for send mail in your `.env` file.
 Make sure the database settings match your local environment:

     ```env
     DB_CONNECTION=mysql